questianon/sdupdates/README.md

 * Has training info and a tutorial for Asagi Igawa, Edjit, and Rouge the Bat embeds (RealYiffingFar#4510): https://mega.nz/folder/5nIAnJaA#YMClwO8r7tR1zdJJeTfegA

+* Anon's dreambooth guide:
+for a character, steps ~1500-2000 checkpoint every 500 if you have the VRAM for it, else 99999 (ie: at the end), previews are shit don't even bother, 99999 learning rate: 0.000001-0.000005, I don't have a reason for it, default is probably fine. instance prompt: [filewords], class prompt: 1girl, 20x regularisation images than training images, style matters, if you want anime get anime regularisation stuff.
+advanced: auto-adjust, batch size: 2, 8bit adam, fp16, don't cache latents (noticeable speedup if you do cache), train text, train EMA, gradient checkpointing, 2 gradient accumulation

+none of this is concrete stuff I do every time, I just roll whatever works. the single most important stuff is to ensure you never tag anything that isn't in an image after cropping. reduce the tags as much as humanly possible, ie:

+legwear, black thighhighs, long socks, long thighhighs, pantyhose, stockings, etc.

+to just:

+thighhighs

+try add images that both do and do not use all of your tags. if you have a pic with thighhighs, include at least one without, otherwise the tag is meaningless if your training cannot establish a positive and negative for each tag it's gonna struggle to recall those features have makima with yellow eyes? include some girl with similar features but red or blue eyes, or just an entirely different girl that's been accurately tagged with the negatives you need in this way you can distinguish between features and emphasise stuff.

 ### Datasets:
 * ie_(raarami): https://mega.nz/folder/4GkVQCpL#Bg0wAxqXtHThtNDaz2c90w
 	* Expanded (DEAD LINK): https://litter.catbox.moe/j4mpde.zip